Massive fire breaks out at San Francisco's iconic Fisherman's Wharf | VIDEO

 It's unclear what ignited the flames.
 Crews say no one has been hurt.

-The fire was first reported around 4:40 a.m. local time.
+The fire was first reported around 4:40 a.m.
 As of 5:49 a.m., the fire department said crews were making progress on the flames.

 UPDATE: WORKING FIRE, 4TH ALARM, PIER 45, SF, btwn TAYLOR ST and JONES ST, #SFFD @KTVU @KPIXtv pic.twitter.com/Qm53y36AJD— San Francisco Firefighters 798 (@SFFFLocal798) May 23, 2020